Physiotherapy Practice within the Canadian Health Care Context

 Total fees for course: $425

 The course will be cancelled and refunds given if there is insufficient registration.
-If you withdraw from the course before the course start date a refund for $375 will be credited to the credit card used for registration and payment.
-The $50 administration fee will be retained by the OIEPB program.
-No refunds or transfers to another session will be allowed once the course has started.
+If you withdraw from the course before the course deadline a refund for $350 will be credited to the credit card used for registration and payment.
+The $75 administration fee will be retained by the OIEPB program.
+No refunds or transfers to another session will be allowed after the course deadline.

 Click here for the online application form